-Hiring bias has become a massive problem in business.
-In this day and age, all organizations aspire to make their workplace more diverse in order to have high-performing teams.
-Studies have proven time and time again that diverse organizations perform better.
-Therefore, the goal of every organization should be to reduce bias in the talent acquisition process as it may jeopardize the company's retention efforts and its goal to diversify the workplace.
+In today's workforce environment, all organizations aspire to make their workplace more diverse in order to have high-performing teams.
+Studies have shown that diverse organizations perform better.
+For that reason, many organizations should aim to reduce bias in the talent acquisition process, as it may jeopardize talent acquisition and employee retention efforts.

 Equity is the process of ensuring that practices and programs are impartial, fair, and provide equal opportunities for every individual.